Doctor of Philosophy in Behavioral Psychology

 Doctoral students are required to present the results of their research at a department professional seminar meeting.
 The presentation is comparable to what would be presented at a professional conference.
 Students answer questions from their peers and the faculty in attendance.

 Students write 3 editorial reviews of published or unpublished journal articles, all of them empirical.
 The articles cover a range of topics and experimental designs.
-The first 2 are graded pass-fail by the student’s advisor; the third must be passed by 2 other faculty members.
+All 3 are graded pass-fail by the student’s advisor.
+Students may use editorial reviews from course assignments so long as the instructor and advisor approve doing so.

 In consultation with their advisors, students conduct an empirically based dissertation, typically based on the comprehensive examination proposal, and pass an oral examination on it.
 The defense is successful if a majority of the committee members vote to pass it.
-Any interested member of the College’s Graduate Faculty may attend.
+If students do not pass the dissertation defense, they may not defend it again for a period of at least 90 days.
+If the oral defense is failed twice, students have 30 days to petition the department for a third attempt.
+Failure to petition, or a rejected petition, will result in students' dismissal from the program.
+The dissertation defense will be open to the public.